barsdeveloper/tank/docs/6-types.md

 | `BTreeMap<K, V>`           | MAP(K,V)     | :x:     | :x:          | JSON                 |

 > [!NOTE]
-> If a type is not supported directly but uses the general `TEXT` type, it is generally also rendered in a way to support comparison operators like equals, less then etc.
+> If a type is not supported directly but uses the general `TEXT` type, it is generally also rendered in a way to support comparison operators like equals, less than etc.

 ### Wrapper values
 Beyond the standard munitions listed above, Tank supports a range of wrapper types you can deploy directly in your entities.
 The resulting SQL type is automatically inferred from the inner payload, the value your wrapper carries into battle.
 Here are the supported types: